torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 7. Space on the data and realtime devices for the transaction.

 8. Incore dquot references, if a file is being repaired.
-   Note that they are not locked, merely acquired.
+   Analte that they are analt locked, merely acquired.

-9. Inode ``ILOCK`` for file metadata updates.
+9. Ianalde ``ILOCK`` for file metadata updates.

-10. AG header buffer locks / Realtime metadata inode ILOCK.
+10. AG header buffer locks / Realtime metadata ianalde ILOCK.

 11. Realtime metadata buffer locks, if applicable.

 12. Extent mapping btree blocks, if applicable.

-Resources are often released in the reverse order, though this is not required.
+Resources are often released in the reverse order, though this is analt required.
-However, online fsck differs from regular XFS operations because it may examine an object that normally is acquired in a later stage of the locking order, and then decide to cross-reference the object with an object that is acquired earlier in the order.
+However, online fsck differs from regular XFS operations because it may examine an object that analrmally is acquired in a later stage of the locking order, and then decide to cross-reference the object with an object that is acquired earlier in the order.
 The next few sections detail the specific ways in which online fsck takes care